drts01/notes/stackedit/presentations/2020-py-env.md

 # Python Environment

-Have you ever been working on a Python project and discovered you broke the dependenci
+Have you ever been working on a Python project and discovered you broke the dependencies of another project.
+Or even worse, borked you system's Python?
+It does not have to be

+You dont have to live like this

 ---